emtee40/SurvivalManual-wiki/Psychology.md

 Any event can lead to stress and, as everyone has experienced, events don't always come one at a time.
 Often, stressful events occur simultaneously.
 These events are not stress, but they produce it and are called "stressors".
 Stressors are the obvious cause while stress is the response.
 Once the body recognizes the presence of a stressor, it then begins to act to protect itself.

-In response to a stressor, the body prepares either to "fight or flight".
+In response to a stressor, the body prepares either to defend itself or escape, often called our "fight or flight" instinct.
 This preparation involves an internal 'SOS signal' sent throughout the body.
 As the body responds to this 'SOS signal', the following actions take place:

 * The body releases stored fuels (sugar and fats) to provide quick energy.
 * Breathing rate increases to supply more oxygen to the blood.